What are the KAPi Awards?

 What products are not considered?

 Non-interactive products, such as videos, movies or books are not considered.
 Only interactive (non-linear) products are considered.

 You can formal enter using the online form.
 However, your product may also be nominated by any attendee of the Dust or Magic Institute.
 If the product has been listed in Children’s Technology Review, it will be considered.
 In order to vote, in Part 1 of the selection process, you have to attend Dust or Magic, either as a speaker or an attendee.

 Yes.
 However, you must fully disclose any potential conflicts on the nomination form, and this information will be considered during Part 2 of the selection process.

 Products must be in playable format by November 1 of the current year, in order to be demonstrated at the Dust or Magic institute.

 Yes.
 An entry fee was implemented for the first time for the 2014 prize.

 There are two stages.

-STAGE 1: A group of publishers and critics meet at the Dust or Magic Institute, with a list of 400 or so products, plus their combined knowledge of the current market.
+STAGE 1: A group of publishers and critics meet at the Digital Kids and the Dust or Magic Institute, with a list of 400 or so products, plus their combined knowledge of the current market.
 Using electronic polling tools and an old fashioned nomination form, they create a list of favorite titles, to be considered as nominees.
 There is one vote per participant.
 The top 40 products, determined by popular vote, are moved to the next stage.

 What does winning a KAPi mean?